johangithub/AFI36-2005/chapter3/chapter3.md

 ######[3.1.5.](#3_1_5){#3_1_5} For applications under Chapter 5, include the following documents in addition to those required in paragraph [3.1.2](#3_1_2).

-3.1.5.1.
++ 3.1.5.1.
 DD Form 2088.
-3.1.5.2.Certified scholastic transcripts.
++ 3.1.5.2.
+Certified scholastic transcripts.

 ######[3.1.6.](#3_1_6){#3_1_6} For applications under Chapter 6, Chapter 7, or Chapter 8, include the following documents in addition to those required in paragraph [3.1.2](#3_1_2).

 + 3.1.6.1.
 A verified copy of license to practice, registration, or certification, if applying for appointment in a specialty that requires licensure, registration, or certification.
 NOTE: Verify license to practice, registration, and certification through the issuing source.

-	 + 3.1.6.1.
-Foreign trained physicians must submit evidence of permanent certification by the ECFMG or the Fifth Pathway program.
+	 + 3.1.6.1.1 Foreign trained physicians must submit evidence of permanent certification by the ECFMG or the Fifth Pathway program.
 They must also submit a verified copy of the initial license as well as the current license to practice in a state, the District of Columbia, the Commonwealth of Puerto Rico, or a territory of the United States.

-	 + 3.1.6.1.
-Nurses must have current registration in at least one state, the District of Columbia (DC), the Commonwealth of Puerto Rico, or a territory of the United States.
+	 + 3.1.6.1.2 Nurses must have current registration in at least one state, the District of Columbia (DC), the Commonwealth of Puerto Rico, or a territory of the United States.
 Nurse anesthetists submit documentary evidence of current certification by the Council on Accreditation of Programs in Nurse Anesthesia.

 + 3.1.6.2.
 A verified (through the issuing source) copy of certificate of internship training, residency training, and board certification (health care practitioners).